hyperupcall/blog/content/post/render latex with katex in hugo.md

 I'm going to add it in my footer partial.
 So, create a `footer.html` partial in your `layouts/partials` directory, if you don't have one already.
 Since I have a theme, I copied the theme's `footer.html` partial and pasted it into my own `footer.html` partial.
 Note that your `footer.html` partial will override the theme's.

-Then, add the following to the `footer.html` partial, outside of the body tag, but inside of the html tag.
+Then, add the following to the `footer.html` partial, outside of the body tag, but inside the html tag.

 ```html
 {{ if .Params.katex}}{{ partial "katex.html" . }}{{ end }}